 The Company's largest external reinsurance counterparty is Swiss Reinsurance Company Limited (including its affiliated companies).
-At 31 December 2020, the reinsurance asset recoverable is £742m (2019: £794m).
-This exposure is reduced by collateral comprising a portfolio of highly rated assets amounting to £590m (2019: £206m).
+At 31 December 2021, the reinsurance asset recoverable, excluding the unearned premium provision, is £697m (2020: £801m).
+This exposure is reduced by collateral comprising a portfolio of highly rated assets amounting to £642m (2020: £590m).

 The Company's largest intra-group reinsurance counterparty is AIIL.
-At 31 December 2020, the reinsurance asset recoverable from AIIL is £3,534m (2019: £3,282m).
+At 31 December 2021, the reinsurance asset recoverable from AIIL is £3,770m (2020: £3,534m).
 Credit risk is mitigated by a funds withheld arrangement, whereby the Company holds a balance equal to the higher of IFRS or SII technical provisions of the reinsured business.

 The Company has an inwards adverse reserve deterioration agreement with its subsidiary undertaking, Ocean Marine.
 This agreement provides Ocean Marine with an extra £1bn of reinsurance cover to protect against circumstances in which its reinsurance agreement with National Indemnity Company (NIC) is exhausted or otherwise fails to satisfy claims.
 Ocean Marine's reinsurance agreement with NIC provides substantial protection in excess of its current gross insurance liabilities.
-As at 31 December 2020, Ocean Marine's exposure to NIC was £350m (2019: £363m).
+As at 31 December 2021, Ocean Marine's exposure to NIC was £308m (2020: £350m).

-The Company has an agreement with UKLAP, a fellow Group company, for the outwards reinsurance of its obligations in respect of PPO.
-At 31 December 2020, the reinsurance asset recoverable from UKLAP is £635m (2019: £568m).
+The Company has an agreement with UK Life and Pensions, a fellow Group company, for the outwards reinsurance of its obligations in respect of PPO.
+At 31 December 2021, the reinsurance asset recoverable from UKLAP is £593m (2020: £635m).
 The credit risk exposure is mitigated by a funds withheld arrangement.
 The Company retains legal title of the assets backing the reinsured liabilities whilst UKLAP retains beneficial ownership.
 The funds withheld are maintained quarterly to match the reinsurance asset